 In the 2015-16 school year, teachers in public schools had on average about 14 years of experience and worked roughly 53 hours a week, with an estimated 92% of federal student loans, many teachers are already well on their way to qualifying for PSLF!

 If you’re on an Income-Driven Repayment Plan you may already qualify!
 If you’re not, it is easy to enroll in the right plan for you.
-Through our Repayment Widget, you can compare plans side by side and enroll in a repayment plan that is in proportion to your monthly income, in other words… LOWER PAYMENTS… 78% of people who use our widget find a lower repayment plan and save $298 per month!)
+In your Chipper dashboard, you can compare plans side by side and enroll in a repayment plan that is in proportion to your monthly income, in other words… LOWER PAYMENTS… 78% of people who use our widget find a lower repayment plan and save $298 per month!)
 You can also use Chipper to view your current Income-Driven Repayment Plan or check to see if you’re on one.

 Do you qualify?